Hotel Inter-Continental Kabul: History

-Construction started on the Hotel Inter-Continental Hotel Kabul in April 1967 and it opened on 9 September 1969.
-It was developed by the InterContinental Hotels division of Pan Am and built by UK-based Taylor Woodrow construction.
+Construction of the Hotel Inter-Continental Kabul started in April 1967, and it opened on 9 September 1969.
+It was developed by the InterContinental Hotels division of Pan Am and built by UK-based Taylor Woodrow.

 The hotel has had no association with InterContinental Hotels since 1980, following the Soviet intervention in Afghanistan.
-Despite this it continues to use the name and logo without connection to the parent company.
+Despite this, it continues to use the name and logo without connection to the parent company.
 The Inter-Continental Hotel Kabul is currently owned by the Bakhshisade family.

-During the 1990s civil war it began receiving damage due to street warfare by militia men.
+During the 1990s civil war, it was damaged during street warfare by militiamen.
 In 1996, only 85 of the hotel's 200 rooms were habitable due to damage from rockets and shells.
-It was extensively used by Western journalists during the U.S. invasion of Afghanistan in 2001 as it was the only large-sized hotel still operating in the capital at the time.
+It was extensively used by Western journalists during the U.S. invasion of Afghanistan in 2001, as it was the only large hotel still operating in the capital at the time.

-In 2003 the hotel pool had no water and the gym was missing all of its furniture.
+In 2003, the hotel pool had no water and the gym was missing all of its furniture.
 The hotel had several power cuts per day.
 There were still bullet holes throughout the building, including the windows of the restaurant on the first floor.
 The furniture in the rooms was simple but clean.
 In February 2003, a British intelligence agent named Colin Berry, who had been involved in the recovery of surface-to-air missiles and other covert operations, was involved in a gun battle in the hotel.
 As a result, two Afghans were killed.

-The hotel went through a $25 million renovation by a Dubai based company.
+The hotel went through a $25 million renovation by a Dubai-based company.
 It is the landmark used at the start of the Hash House Harriers weekly events.
-The rooms are decorated according to international standard, equipped with air conditioner, heater, TV, mini-bar, phone and radio.
-English, German and French TV channels are also available.
+The rooms are decorated according to international standards, equipped with air conditioners, heaters, TV, mini-bar, phone, and radio.
+English, German, and French TV channels are also available.
 It has an internet cafe located in the basement.
-The telephone system is still operated by its original old manual switchboard, which was manufactured by Siemens.
+The telephone system is still operated by its original manual switchboard, which was manufactured by Siemens.

-From 2005 to 2007, the top-floor presidential suite has been converted and used as office space by the Senlis Council, a European advocacy group, since then rebranded as The International Council on Security and Development (ICOS).
+From 2005 to 2007, the top-floor presidential suite was converted and used as office space by the Senlis Council, a European advocacy group since rebranded as The International Council on Security and Development (ICOS).
 All Senlis Council expat staff were based in the hotel.

 2011 attack

-On 28 June 2011, an attack by armed suicide bombers, and an ensuing five-hour siege, left at least 21 people dead, including all nine attackers.
+On 28 June 2011, an attack by armed suicide bombers and an ensuing five-hour siege left at least 21 people dead, including all nine attackers.
 Responsibility was claimed by the Taliban.